kroxylicious/kroxylicious/RELEASING.md

 ### Failed Releases

 If the release fails verification, use the [deploy_workflow](https://github.com/kroxylicious/kroxylicious/actions/workflows/deploy_release.yaml) with  the `drop` argument.
 This will drop the snapshot repository and delete the release notes.
-Manually close the PR.
+Manually close the PR and delete the associated branch.

 ### Remove your private key/passphrase